 What is yin yoga?

-To put it simply, yin yoga is a style of yoga where you hold poses anywhere from 2 to 6 minutes, sometimes even longer, though holding for longer is not very common.
-It’s a very meditative style of yoga that has roots in both Indian yogic philosophy as well as Traditional Chinese Medicine and Daoism (otherwise known as Taoism), which is a philosophy and religion that began in China and has influenced many Eastern countries.
+Yin yoga is a style of yoga where you hold poses anywhere from 3 to 5 minutes, sometimes even longer.
+It’s a very meditative style of yoga that has roots in both Indian yogic philosophy as well as Traditional Chinese Medicine and Daoism, which is a philosophy and religion that began in China and has influenced many Eastern countries.

 The main takeaway about yin yoga is that it is a passive form of yoga, which allows the body to gradually move into each pose.
 There is no flowing, no jumping, and no getting sweaty.
 It is a quiet practice where you learn how to be in stillness not only in your body but in your mind as well.